GLONET: Mercator's end-to-end neural Global Ocean forecasting system: Results

 To analyze the energy distribution in a more interpretable form, the two-dimensional power spectrum is radially averaged in wavenumber space, resulting in the one-dimensional energy spectrum $E(k)$, where $k = \sqrt{k_x^2 + k_y^2}$.
 This spectrum represents the energy density as a function of total wavenumber, enabling the characterization of energy across spatial scales.

-Small-scale energy content is defined as the sum of $E(k)$ over all wavenumbers $k > k_c$, where the cutoff wavenumber $k_c$ corresponds to a physical length scale $L_c$ (e.g., $L_c = 100 \, \text{km}$), and the total energy is computed by summing $E(k)$ across all wavenumbers.
-The fraction of energy associated with small scales is then defined as:
+Scale-integrated energy content is defined as the sum of $E(k)$ over all wavenumbers $k < k_c$, where the cutoff wavenumber $k_c$ corresponds to a physical length scale $L_c$ (e.g., $L_c = 100 \, \text{km}$).
+Note that a cutoff of $L_c = 100 \text{km}$ includes all spectral energy from 100 km and above, while larger cutoff values (e.g., 500 or 1000 km) exclude progressively more small-scale energy.
+The total energy is computed by summing $E(k)$ across all wavenumbers, and the fraction of energy associated with $L_c$ cutoff is then defined as:

-This dimensionless fraction quantifies the proportion of total energy contained in small spatial scales relative to the entire spectrum.
+This dimensionless fraction quantifies the proportion of total energy integrated over spatial scales bounded by $Lc$ relative to the entire spectrum.
+The goal is not to assess the absolute energy retained but rather whether the spectral shape, particularly at small scales, is preserved across lead times, ideally showing a consistent profile similar to the initial condition.

-By examining the small-scale energy fraction over the 10-days forecast horizon, the ability of each model to maintain the energy cascade characteristic of dynamic fidelity is evaluated.
-This analysis is conducted for 10-days forecasts spanning the period from January to July 2024, covering both global domains and the Gulf Stream region.
+By examining the scale-integrated energy fraction over the 10 days forecast horizon, the ability of each model to maintain the energy cascade characteristic of dynamic fidelity is evaluated.
+This analysis is conducted for 10 days forecasts spanning the period from January to July 2024, covering both global domains and the Gulf Stream region.
 The results consistently revealed that both GLONET and GLO12 maintained stable small-scale energy fractions throughout the forecast period, demonstrating their capacity to preserve fine-scale features and sustain energy consistency.
 Notably, the stability of these fractions was observed across both the global domain and the Gulf Stream region, underscoring the robustness of GLONET and GLO12 in preserving small-scale dynamics.

 Conversely, Xihe exhibited a marked decline in the small-scale energy fraction over the forecast horizon, indicative of its inability to sustain the energy cascade.
 This pattern, consistent across both the global domain and the Gulf Stream region, aligns with the observed decay of vorticity structures in Xihe forecasts.
-These findings highlight Xihe’s broader challenges in maintaining dynamical coherence and preserving the intricate coupling between scales, essential for accurate ocean forecasting.
+To further isolate whether this decay is related specifically to the loss of small-scale energy, we repeated the analysis using different cutoff scales ($L_c = 200$, 500, and 1000 km), as presented in the appendix.
+Additionally, we conducted a power spectral density (PSD) analysis of the vorticity field to more precisely attribute energy loss to specific spatial scales.
+These extended analyses confirm that Xihe's energy decay spans a wide range of scales, highlighting broader challenges in maintaining dynamical coherence and preserving the intricate coupling between scales essential for accurate ocean forecasting.

 \paragraph{Mesoscale Eddies} Mesoscale eddies, integral to ocean dynamics, were analyzed to assess the models' capacity to represent coherent structures.
 Eddies were identified using an Eulerian approach, based on detecting closed SSH contours with a monotonic increase or decrease towards a central extremum.
 To ensure consistency across models, no smoothing was applied to the SSH fields, and a convexity criterion of at least 0.9 was imposed to confirm eddies coherence.
 Over the 10-day forecast horizon, no significant temporal evolution in eddy distribution is expected, therefore this analysis did not involve tracking individual eddies.
 Instead, it focuses on detecting spatial patterns at each lead time.